uihilab/HydroLang/README.md

 ## Acknowledgements
-This project is developed by the University of Iowa Hydrinformatics Lab (UIHI Lab):
+This project is developed by the University of Iowa Hydroinformatics Lab (UIHI Lab):

 https://hydroinformatics.uiowa.edu/.